milostivyy/Problem-Solving/README.md

 # Problem-Solving
-solution of dsa problems of codeforces and leetcode
+solution of dsa problems of  leetcode.
+This repository uses Leethub chrome extension to automatically pushes your code to leetcode when you pass all the test case.It reflects that code which has been recently submitted 😁.

+Isn't it great???😎